JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 Mimics the functionality of the Up Arrow and Page Up keys.

 ```
-FUNCTION CTextRange2.MoveUp (BYVAL Unit AS LONG = tomLine, BYVAL Count AS LONG = 1, BYVAL Extend AS LONG = 0) AS LONG
+FUNCTION MoveUp (BYVAL Unit AS LONG = tomLine, BYVAL Count AS LONG = 1, BYVAL Extend AS LONG = 0) AS LONG
    DIM Delta AS LONG
    this.SetResult(m_pTextRange2->lpvtbl->MoveUp(m_pTextRange2, Unit, Count, Extend, @Delta))
    RETURN Delta